nyorain/rvg/README.md

 	- [ ] any other gradient types to implement?
 - [ ] multistop gradients (?), using small 1d textures
   - [ ] see discussion https://github.com/memononen/nanovg/pull/430
+- [ ] benchmark alternative pipelines, optimize default use cases
+  - [ ] performance optimizations, resolve performance todos
+  - [ ] rvg: better with more (but also more optimized) pipelines?

 TODO(performance): use own BufferAllocator for staging buffer in context and clear all allocations on frame end.
 Also own DescriptorAllocator?